pi-hole/docs/docs/database/ftl.md

 `forward` | text | Yes | Forward destination used for this query (only set if `status == 2`) `additional_info` | blob | Yes | Data-dependent content, see below

+The `queries` `VIEW` is dynamically generated from the data actually stored in the tables `queries_storage` and the linking tables `domain_by_id`, `client_by_id`, `forward_by_id`, and `addinfo_by_id` (see below).
+The table `queries_storage` will contains integer IDs pointing to the respective entries of the linking tables to save space and make searching the database faster.
+If you haven't upgraded for some time, the table may still contain strings instead of integer IDs.

 #### Data-dependent `additional_info` field

 The content and type of the `additional_info` row depends on the status of the given query.